image

 Hi, I'm Nina

-I am a social computing and HCI researcher who focuses on participatory visual culture as it intersects with questions of information disorder/problematic information (misinformation, scams, propaganda, online hate, etc) and digital safety.
-I have led empirical work on this within the contexts of religion, elections, and immigration.
+I am a social computing and HCI researcher who focuses on participatory visual culture as it intersects with questions of problematic information (misinformation, scams, propaganda, online hate, etc) and digital safety.
+I think a lot about fostering visual research and expertise in increasingly hostile soiciotechnical systems, and how to increase safety, dignity, and literacy for users, researchers, and practioners navigating this evolving landscape.
+I do so by constructing empirically informed frameworks as well as desgining methodologies and tools.

-I am a third year PhD student at the University of Washington in the Centered for an Informed Public, advised by Dr. Kate Starbird.
+I am a PhD candidate at the University of Washington in the Centered for an Informed Public, advised by Dr. Kate Starbird.

-On the side, I am a founding partner in my colleague Dr. Katlyn Turner's research consultancy, KTLN, where I lend my computational and information disorder expertise to challenges in the environmental justice space.
+I am also a 2x Microsoft Research intern, leading work at the intersection of religion and digital safety.
+On the side, I am a founding partner in the research consultancy, KTLN, where I lend my computational and information disorder expertise to challenges in environmental justice.

 You can most find me on email or LinkedIn!
 Or being a nerd at a natural wine bar.